Austin Bibens-Dirkx

-Austin M. Bibens-Dirkx (born April 29, 1985) is an American former professional baseball pitcher and current coach.
+Austin Mitchell Bibens-Dirkx (born April 29, 1985) is an American former professional baseball pitcher and current coach.
 He played in Major League Baseball (MLB) for the Texas Rangers and for the Uni-President Lions of the Chinese Professional Baseball League (CPBL).

 Amateur career

 Bibens-Dirkx attended McNary High School in Keizer, Oregon, Chemeketa Community College, and later the University of Portland.
-He was drafted by the Seattle Mariners in the 16th round of the 2006 Major League Baseball draft.